Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 2/5
-**Very Good - Exceeds expectations**
+**Fair - Below expectations**

-The misinformed clues are ambiguous and could apply to multiple dishes, including pasta dishes and other baked goods.
-They create productive confusion, avoiding direct hints towards the correct answer.
+The first clue about 'fried potatoes' is factually incorrect for all choices and does not create productive ambiguity; it's simply misleading in a non-useful way.
+The second clue about 'variety of sauces' is better, as it relates to pizza generally but not Margherita specifically, potentially leading to 'Pepperoni Pizza' as a broader category.
+However, the first clue significantly detracts from its overall effectiveness.

 ✅ Strengths:
 - Attempt to create ambiguity